napari-threedee/napari-threedee/docs/dev_guides/core_concepts.md

 This package provides reusable components (*`threedee` objects*) which
 - enable the use of certain custom 3D interactive functionality
-- simplify the development of custom 3D interactive functionality
+- simplify the development of workflows with 3D interactivity

 Broadly, *`threedee` objects* can be split into two categories, **manipulators** and **annotators**.